kjs452/KennysOpenDSKY/README.md

 ### persistent data
 The file ```./persist.txt``` contains a simulated EEPROM storage and simulated RTC clock RAM.
 This allows the **curses simulator** to retain information between running the program.

+## DSKY Usage
+This section describes the general usage of the DSKY.
+The interface was modeled by my experimentation with a faithful DSKY simulator (See http:www.XXXXXXXXX).

+## VERBs, NOUNs, and PROGRAMs
+This section documents the avalable VERB/NOUN combinations and the PROGRAM's.

 ## Green Plexiglass Modification
 This section describes my modification to the Open DSKY.
 I decided